Issues (Korn album): Critical reception

-The album received mixed to positive reviews.
+The album received mixed reviews.
 According to the band in the booklet that comes with Greatest Hits, Vol. 1 album, they did not want to be part of a popular trend and wanted to do their own thing.
 The band admits that with Brendan O'Brien working alongside them, they were more focused during recording because he didn't let them just fool around and party, so there was a lot less drinking this time around.

 In 2021, it was named one of the 20 best metal albums of 1999 by Metal Hammer magazine.
+In 2025, Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it fifteenth.